BiobankLab/FA_TOOL/README.md

-  -o OUTPUT, --output OUTPUT    output file if not supplied stdout --files [FILES [FILES ...]]   files to be joined --overwrite           if set owerwrites contigs with same name --log LOG             log file if not supplied stdout --operator OPERATOR   user who have fired script it will be noted in log
+  -o OUTPUT, --output OUTPUT    output file if not supplied stdout --files [FILES [FILES ...]]   files to be joined --overwrite           if set owerwrites contigs with same name --report REPORT             log file if not supplied stdout --operator OPERATOR   user who have fired script it will be noted in log

   split

-usage: cmdfatool.py split [-h] -f FAFILE -d OUTPUTDIR [--log LOG]
+usage: cmdfatool.py split [-h] -f FAFILE -d OUTPUTDIR [--report REPORT]
                           [--operator OPERATOR]

 optional arguments:
-  -h, --help            show this help message and exit -f FAFILE, --fafile FAFILE    file to be cut usualy *.fa -d OUTPUTDIR, --outputDir OUTPUTDIR   output directory where splited contigs will be saved --log LOG             log file if not supplied stdout --operator OPERATOR   user who have fired script it will be noted in log
+  -h, --help            show this help message and exit -f FAFILE, --fafile FAFILE    file to be cut usualy *.fa -d OUTPUTDIR, --outputDir OUTPUTDIR   output directory where splited contigs will be saved --report REPORT             log file if not supplied stdout --operator OPERATOR   user who have fired script it will be noted in log

   reverse

-usage: cmdfatool.py reverse [-h] -f FAFILE -o OUTPUT [--log LOG]
+usage: cmdfatool.py reverse [-h] -f FAFILE -o OUTPUT [--report REPORT]
                             [--operator OPERATOR]

 optional arguments:
-  -h, --help            show this help message and exit -f FAFILE, --fafile FAFILE    file to be cut usualy *.fa -o OUTPUT, --output OUTPUT    output file; if --multifile is set output directory --log LOG             log file if not supplied stdout --operator OPERATOR   user who have fired script it will be noted in log
+  -h, --help            show this help message and exit -f FAFILE, --fafile FAFILE    file to be cut usualy *.fa -o OUTPUT, --output OUTPUT    output file; if --multifile is set output directory --report REPORT             log file if not supplied stdout --operator OPERATOR   user who have fired script it will be noted in log